Here are a few questions and answers that may help you when considering artworks to enter in the prize.

 Can I enter a mixed media artwork?

 Yes.
-Mixed media artworks will only be accepted if the work is primarily a 2D work and can be hung on a wall.
-Sculptures can be mixed media but must adhere to the size and weight restrictions.
+Both 2-D and 3-D artworks can be mixed media but must adhere to the size and weight restrictions.

-The artwork details have changed since submitting my Entry Form.
-Can I make changes when I deliver the work?
+The artwork details have changed since submitting my entry form.
+Can I make changes when I deliver the artwork?

 Do you need a statement and CV from me?